sftcd/openssl/esnistuff/design.md

 			                CLIENT_ESNI **the_esni);

 			/**
-			 * @brief Attempt/do the server-side decryption during a TLS handshake *
+			 * @brief Server-side decryption during a TLS handshake *
 			 * This is the internal API called as part of the state machine
 			 * dealing with this extension.
-			 *
 			 * Note that the decrypted server name is just a set of octets - there
 			 * is no guarantee it's a DNS name or printable etc. (Same as with
 			 * SNI generally.)